fr4iser90/FoundryCord/docs/tasks/data_driven_refactoring/ACTION_PLAN.md

 ## 1. Overview

 This action plan outlines our strategy for implementing data-driven architecture in the Homelab Discord Bot.
 We're migrating from hardcoded configuration to a database-driven approach, where all configuration is stored in PostgreSQL and managed through the web frontend.
+Analyze in multiple runs whole codebase first.
+Then follow the plan.

 ## 2. Implementation Sequence